IBM-MIL/android-splash-screen/README.md

 It is not a good idea to have the duration of our splash screen dependent on the background work being completed.
 Many types of tasks, such as those involving network calls, can take an undetermined amount of time to complete and having a timeout mechanism is important.

 ### Conclusion

+Splash screens, while simple on the surface, take special consideration in order to implement properly.
+Missing even the smallest detail can lead to a poor user experience.
+Hopefully this article has shown you the areas that you need to pay careful attention to.
+And while this article does cover the subject at length, it certainly isn't comprehensive.
+Several more enhancements could be imagined for our splash screen.

+** Put content regarding our lab, blogs, and open source work here **